 What We Love: Comfortable stainless steel construction, long wires

-What We Don’t Love: Handle and whisk are a bit short
+What We Don’t Love: Handle and whisk are a bit short, water can collect in handle

 The PomeloHome stainless steel ball whisk is a well-balanced whisk, useful for making thick sauces, gravies, or even whipped milk for your latté.
 The stainless steel balls are perfectly weighted and can reach even the hardest corners of your pot.
-Because of the stiffness and heaviness, many users say they prefer this whisk for scrambling eggs or mixing thicker ingredients like cake or waffle batter, rather than using it for ingredients that require aerating.
+Because of the stiffness and heaviness, this whisk is better for scrambling eggs efficiently or mixing thicker ingredients like thick sauces or waffle batter, rather than for ingredients that require aerating.

 The all-steel construction makes this whisk dishwasher-safe, and it comes in both 10- and 12-inch sizes.
-The handles are a bit short on both models, but their ergonomic design makes them comfortable to hold.
+The handles are a bit short on both models, and I found that water tended to collect in the handle, but their ergonomic design and well-balanced weight make them comfortable to hold.

 Material: Stainless steel | Dimensions (LxWxH): 10.6 x 1.2 x 1 inches | Weight: 4.8 ounces | Dishwasher-Safe?
 Yes

-Best Silicone: OXO Good Grips 11-Inch Better Silicone Balloon Whisk
+Best Silicone: OXO Good Grips 11-Inch Silicone Balloon Whisk

-What We Love: Heat-resistant to 600°F; comfortable grip; safe for nonstick, ceramic, and metal cookware
+What We Love: Heat-resistant to 600 degrees Fahrenheit; comfortable grip; safe for nonstick, ceramic, and metal cookware

 What We Don’t Love: Silicone can wear out after repeated use, handle is not heat-proof